Things to do in New Orleans with Teens- or Anyone!

 Mardi Gras World

 I had a fabulous time in California building the Rose Parade floats.
-It would be a pretty cool thing to see the parade-builders in New Orleans building their floats all year long and learn about this festival synonymous with the area.
+It would be cool to see the parade-builders in New Orleans building their floats all year long and learn about this festival synonymous with the area.

 Explore New Orleans Outside of the French Quarter